saferpay/jsonapi/texts/ChapterAliasStore.md

 ## <a name="Payment_v1_Alias_Update"></a>Alias Update

-This method may be used to update an alias' lifetime and / or its creditcard expiry date
+This method may be used to update an alias' lifetime and / or its credit card expiry date

 --->>>